Investing Taxes in Canada

 Investing Taxes in Canada (2026):

-TFSA, RRSP, capital gains & ETF tax guide
+TFSA, RRSP, FHSA, capital gains & ETF tax guide

-Canadian investors have access to two powerful registered accounts that dramatically reduce or eliminate investment tax — but the rules for each differ significantly.
-This guide covers the 50% capital gains inclusion rate, TFSA and RRSP account strategy, foreign withholding tax on US ETFs, and dividend tax credits — everything a DIY ETF investor in Canada needs to know.
+Canadian investors have access to three powerful registered accounts that dramatically reduce or eliminate investment tax — but the rules for each differ significantly.
+This guide covers the 50% capital gains inclusion rate, TFSA, RRSP, and FHSA account strategy, foreign withholding tax on US ETFs, asset location, and dividend tax credits — everything a DIY ETF investor in Canada needs to know.

 Dark wood infographic explaining investing taxes in Canada, with sections on capital gains tax, dividend tax, tax-free allowances, ETF and fund taxation, and tax planning considerations, alongside the Canadian flag and finance-themed visuals.